paulmillr/scure-btc-signer/README.md

 PSBTv2 features tx_modifiable and taproot+bip32 are not supported yet.

+When signing an untrusted or multi-party PSBT, pass
+`{ strictPrevoutValidation: true }` to `Transaction.fromPSBT`.
+This requires every input to include a full `nonWitnessUtxo` matching its outpoint before any signature is produced.
+It prevents forged `witnessUtxo` amounts from making the displayed transaction fee appear lower than the fee that the valid transaction will actually pay.

 ```text
 // Decode
 Transaction.fromRaw(raw: Bytes, opts: TxOpts = {}); // Raw tx